-- (b) The delegated authority to make the consolidation determination prescribed at FAR 7.107-2 is as follows: - (ii) In accordance with AFARS 5107.107-2(b)(ii), citing AFARS Appendix GG, where the total value of the consolidated requirement is equal to or greater than \$25 million for any FY or equal to or greater than \$50 million for all years but less than \$500M, or in any circumstance where the Acquisition Plan will be approved by the SCO, the SCO will retain approval for the determination. - (A) Reference Memorandum, Delegation of Authority to Approve Consolidation Determination, dated 12 February 2021.
-Where the total value of the non-construction consolidated requirement is greater than \$2 million but less than \$25 million for any FY or less than \$50 million for all years, the CoCO will make the determination. - (B) Construction Exception.
-For stand-alone and indefinite-delivery, indefinite-quantity (IDIQ) construction acquisitions where the total value of the consolidated requirement is: - (1) \$100M or greater but less than \$500M, or in any circumstance where the Acquisition Plan will be approved by the SCO, the SCO will retain approval for the determination; and - (2) Less than \$100M, the CoCO will make the determination.
+(b) The delegated authority to make the consolidation determination prescribed at FAR 7.107-2 is as follows:

+(ii) In accordance with AFARS 5107.107-2(b)(ii), citing AFARS Appendix GG, where the total value of the consolidated requirement is equal to or greater than \$25 million for any FY or equal to or greater than \$50 million for all years but less than \$500M, the SCO will retain approval for the determination.

+(A) Reference Memorandum, Delegation of Authority to Approve Consolidation Determination, dated 12 February 2021.
+Where the total value of the non-construction consolidated requirement is greater than \$2 million but less than \$25 million for any FY or less than \$50 million for all years, the CoCO will make the determination.

+(B) Construction Exception.
+For stand-alone and indefinite-delivery, indefinite-quantity (IDIQ) construction acquisitions where the total value of the consolidated requirement is:

+(1) 100M or greater but less than 500M, the SCO will retain approval for the determination; and

+(2) Less than \$100M, the CoCO will make the determination.